-Be sure to install the stop switch lock to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.)
+1. Be sure to install the stop switch lock to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.)

+- 1. Stop switch lock

-- 2. Insert the main switch key. - 3.
-Set the control lever in the Neutral position.
+- 2. Insert the main switch key.

+- 3. Set the control lever in the Neutral position.
+Do not raise the free throttle lever when starting the engine.